 What is the truck’s “black box,” and what does it track?

-Commercial trucks have event data recorders (EDRs) to track information about the truck in the moments before, during, and after a crash.
+Commercial trucks have event data recorders (EDRs) to track information about the truck in the moments before, during, and after an accident.
 These EDRs are colloquially referred to as “black boxes.”
 The EDR recognizes an event by certain established triggers, like sudden braking and rapid deceleration, which prompt it to begin recording data.

 The detailed information usually includes vehicle speed, engine speed, engine load percentage, throttle position percentage, and the status of the brake, clutch, cruise control, and malfunction indicator lights.
 All this data is recorded in the EDR to show exactly what was happening to the truck in the moments surrounding the crash.